Skip to content

 This was one of the first mild safety razors I used when I first got started, and it really suited me well.
 The mildness and minimal blade gap were perfect for a beginner like me.

 The short handle does assist with maneuverability while shaving.
-However, some guys and maybe those with large hands may prefer something a bit longer.
+However, some individuals, particularly those with larger hands, may prefer something a bit longer.

-After shaving with safety razors for some time, you might see how a short handle type like the 34C can make a great shave compared to a razor with a much longer handle.
+After using safety razors for some time, you may notice how a short-handle type, such as the 34C, can produce a great shave compared to a razor with a much longer handle.

 Merkur 34c Final Thoughts